Optimizing Container Loading and Unloading through Dual-Cycling and Dockyard Rehandle Reduction Using a Hybrid Genetic Algorithm: Literature Review

-Lee et al. \citep{lee2015optimal} investigated the computational complexity of the QCDCS problem.
-They showed it can be formulated as a flow shop scheduling problem with series-parallel precedence constraints, solving it polynomially.
-For ease of implementation, they presented an optimal algorithm for the general QCDCS problem, a simplified version of Sidney’s algorithm.
-Zeng et al. \citep{zeng2015simulation} developed a mixed-integer programming model for QCDCS.
-The model considered the stowage plan of outbound containers and the operational sequence of QCs.
-A heuristic method called bi-level GA was designed to solve the model.
-Zhang et al. \citep{zhang2019modeling} focused on overall handling efficiency and the system’s stability of container terminals with double cycling.
-He et al. (2019) \citep{he2020quay} solved a mixed integer programming model, which covers the main operational constraints (including multiple hatch-covers) in a container terminal.
-Zheng et al. \citep{zheng2020dynamic} presented a dynamic programming approach to solve the QCDCS problem optimally.
-Ahmed et al. \citep{ahmed2021synchronized} developed two simulation models and implemented them based on a real-life case study considering uncertainties in the work task duration.
+\cite{lee2015optimal} investigated the computational complexity of the QCDCS problem.
+They showed it can be formulated as a flow shop scheduling problem with series-parallel precedence constraints, and solved it polynomially.
+For ease of implementation, they presented an optimal algorithm for the general QCDCS problem, a simplified version of Sidney’s algorithm. \cite{zeng2015simulation} developed a mixed-integer programming algorithm for QCDCS.
+The algorithm considered the stowage plan of outbound containers and the operational sequence of QC A heuristic method called bi-level GA was designed to solve the algorithm. \cite{zhang2019modeling} focused on overall handling efficiency and the system’s stability of container terminals with double cycling. \cite{he2020quay} solved a mixed integer programming model, which covers the main operational constraints (including multiple hatch-covers) in a container terminal. \cite{zheng2020dynamic} presented a dynamic programming approach to solve the QCDCS problem optimally. \cite{ahmed2021synchronized} developed two simulation algorithms and implemented them based on a real-life case study, considering uncertainties in the work task duration.